Samsung/tizen-docs/docs/application/tizen-studio-0/setup/windows.md

    >If the new directory is valid, it shows no errors.

 4. Click **Install**.

-	>**Note:**
-	>
-	>You can monitor the installation process or cancel the installation.
-The installation process takes a few minutes, unless you cancel it.

 5. Click **Finish** to close the installer.

    ![Installation complete](./media/migration_finish_instal.png)